BA (Honours) Business Management with Marketing

 The academic year consists of three terms: Autumn, Spring and Summer.
 Students attend classes during the Autumn and Spring term, for a total of 30 weeks, and will normally not attend during the Summer term, unless they have to re-attempt assessments.
 Students on the two year accelerated programme attend classes during the summer term.* See term dates.

 During one term, you will typically be attending four modules of 15 credits each.
 A taught 15 credit module consists of approximately 10 hours of Lecture content, 15 hours of Seminar content and industry days.
 On top of this, you will be expected to spend around 100 hours on independent learning as a preparation for the module.
-More information can be found in our Learning and Teaching Strategy 2017/2018.

 If you choose independent learning electives (such as Self-Managed Learning), you will usually attend one hour supervision per week.
 This means, that per week, your overall workload will be approximately 40 hours, typically, you will spend 4 hours in Lectures, 10 hours in Seminars and 26 hours on independent learning in each.